 To launch the protoplast detection algorithm, click ‘Local’ on the top panel of the protoplast image, then ‘Process’ in the dropdown menu.
 Examine the green circles around the selected protoplasts throughout the movie using the bottom slider.
 Save the ‘Result’ in an Excel file.

 Shots:

-MED: over the shoulder: talent clicking ‘Local’ on the top panel of the protoplast image, then ‘Process’ in the dropdown menu.
+.

 SCREEN: green circles around the selected protoplasts being examined by browsing through the movie.

 SCREEN: Results being saved.